GeorgDangl/Dangl.Calculator/README.md

 Substitutions must always start with the `#` character and can then have the following characters: `[a-z] | [A-Z] | [äÄöÖüÜ] | [0-9]`

+## Ranges

+Similar to `Substitutions`, the calculator also can handle `Ranges`.
+They look like two substitutions joined by two points, e.g. `#1..#5`.
+A separate range resolver can be supplied to the calculator as a callback function, so that you can plug in your own logic to resolve ranges when being given a `Start` and `End` substitution.

 ## Trailing comments

 Formulas may be terminated with a semicolon `;` at the end, followed by extra input that is not evaluated.
 This is useful when, instead of regular comments, you